shrunbr/wall-of-shame/README.md

 :warning: **OpenCanary is a honeypot.
 If you don't know what that is or what you are doing with this, go research it before moving forward with this deployment.
 Make sure you deploy this in a secure, segmented environment, preferrably a DMZ, a cloud server or somewhere that is firewalled or seperate from your own network.
 USE THIS AT YOUR OWN RISK!** :warning:

+Before you deploy this, please note that I do have a global collector at [https://shame.shrunbr.dev](https://shame.shrunbr.dev).
+By default, the web interface will forward all webhook data it receives to the global collector.
+You can disable this by adding `ENABLE_GLOBAL_COLLECTOR: false` to the environment variables under the `app` service or whatever you've named the service that is running the wall-of-shame container.

+If you are interested in running your own global collector, please follow the distributed deployment model below.

 ### All-in-One

 Before we can deploy our Wall of Shame we need to setup our modify our `opencanary.conf` file, modify `docker-compose.yml` and setup our environment variables.
 In the provided configuration FTP, SSH and HTTP are already enabled.